AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/conf-edit-in-oxygen.md

 role: Admin
 level: Experienced
 ---
-# Configure the option to edit in Oxygen for On-Premise
+# Configure the option to edit in Oxygen for Cloud Service

 AEM Guides also allows the users to edit their DITA topics and DITA maps in the Oxygen connector plugin.